BMW R1100RS: Design

 The R259 1,085 cc flat-twin engine has a maximum output of 90 hp.
 The engine was named "Oilhead" as it had air-cooled cylinders but oil-cooled heads.

 The BMW R1100RS used a frameless design, using the engine as a stressed member, an approach used by BMW for all subsequent oilheads (except the R1100S).
 Instead of having conventional telescopic forks, the R1100RS used BMW's own Telelever suspension which bolted directly to the engine.
 The Telelever design has a superficially similar appearance to telescopic forks, but braking forces are taken back horizontally, minimising "fork dive".
 A rear subframe supported the rider, passenger and luggage.
 Both fully-faired and half-faired variants were available.

 In 1993 the engine was adopted for the R1100GS.
 In 1999, a more powerful six-speed version of the R259 engine was fitted in the BMW R1100S.
-In 2013 BMW introduced liquid-cooling for their flat-twin motorcycle engines, but the company still fit oilhead boxer engines to roadsters such as the R nineT and the R1100R.
+In 2013 BMW introduced liquid-cooling for their flat-twin motorcycle engines, but the company still fit oilhead boxer engines to roadsters such as the R nineT.